 Background investigations will be conducted as a condition of enrollment for admitted undergraduate and graduate students to participate in clinical courses.
 Enrollment in clinical courses and placement in clinical agencies are contingent upon successful completion of the background investigation.
 In addition, serious results of this investigation may affect candidacy for the licensure and certification examinations and employability in field of study.

-- Newly admitted students need to complete these requirements prior to or within six weeks of matriculation.
+- Newly admitted students need to complete these requirements prior to the specified date.
 Exceptions may occur on a program basis.

 - Students in the accelerated nursing (ACE) program need to complete these requirements prior to the first day of class.